context-labs/autodoc/README.md

 This command installs the Autodoc CLI tool that will allow you to create and query Autodoc indexes.
 Run `$ doc` to see the available commands.

 ### Querying
-We'll use the Autodoc repository as an example to demonstrate how querying in Autodoc works, .
+We'll use the Autodoc repository as an example to demonstrate how querying in Autodoc works.

 Clone Autodoc and change directory to get started: